 In 1983, Reagan sent troops to invade Grenada and overthrow the non-aligned Marxist government.

-In 1986, the CIA were involved in clandestine activity in selling arms to Iran and using the proceeds to fund anti-Communist Contras in Nicaragua; this was made public in the Iran-Contra scandal.
+In 1986, the CIA was involved in clandestine activity in selling arms to Iran and using the proceeds to fund anti-Communist Contras in Nicaragua; this was made public in the Iran-Contra scandal.
 This had been outlawed by an act of Congress, but CIA had undertaken it on its own initiative.
 Regan denied direct knowledge.

 It was a rare case of a scandal hitting the approval ratings of Reagan.
-Usually he had the ability to deflect attention from scandals.
+Usually, he had the ability to deflect attention from scandals.

 In 1986, a bomb exploded in a Berlin nightclub killing one US servicemen.
 Citing Libyan involvement, Reagan ordered a series of air-strikes against Libya, citing the US right to self-defence.
 In response, the United Nations General Assembly adopted a resolution which condemned the US attack.
 It was passed by a vote of 79 to 28.

 A critical moment in Reagan’s second term was the Challenger disaster in 1986, where a US space shuttle exploded killing all seven astronauts on board.

 After office, Reagan received much critical acclaim, and also much criticism.
 In August 1994, he was diagnosed with Alzheimer’s disease – which involves a slow and steady deterioration in the brain.
 After the diagnosis, Reagan retreated from public view.
 He died of pneumonia on 5 June 2004.

 An American Life: The Autobiography

 The Reagan Diaries